Batched Line Search Strategy for Navigating through Barren Plateaus in Quantum Circuit Training: Introduction

 Numerous methods have been proposed to address this issue, but it remains uncertain whether these approaches can resolve the BP problem.
 Early research initiatives focused on strategies to circumvent BPs during the initialization phase of algorithms.
 For instance, Grant et al. \cite{Grant2019initialization} suggested initializing the circuit with blocks containing identity gates.
-Skolik et al. \cite{Skolik2021} proposed optimizing the circuit layer by layer, while Dborin et al. \cite{Dborin_2022} recommended employing a matrix product state ansatz for the optimization to reduce entanglement.
+Skolik et al. \cite{Skolik2021} proposed optimizing the circuit layer by layer, {the work of Liu et. al. used a method based on random gate activation to sequentially increase the expressiveness of the circuit \cite{PhysRevResearch.5.L032040}}, while Dborin et al. \cite{Dborin_2022} recommended employing a matrix product state ansatz for the optimization to reduce entanglement.
 An alternative strategy was formulated in the study of \cite{PRXQuantum.3.010313} to take advantage of correlated or restricted single-qubit rotation parameters (or direction).
 An alternative approach utilizing the method of natural gradient \cite{haug2021optimal,PhysRevResearch.2.043246} was also investigated in the literature and has been found to be a promising strategy compared to conventional gradient-based optimizers.
-Though, the individual optimization steps turned to be quite expensive and it's tolerance against BPs was not addressed.
+Though, the individual optimization steps turned out to be quite expensive and it's tolerance against BPs was not addressed.